What sort of camera should I buy for photographing the 2016 Albuquerque International Balloon Fiesta?

 Here is something most people are not aware of when they buy manufacturer refurbished cameras that can be had at great prices from reputable online dealers like adorama.com or bhphotovideo.com.
 Manufacturer refurbished cameras are individually hand checked by the manufacturer before sale.
 Plus, they often have a full warranty, 30 day return policy, and rock-bottom prices.
 I have always purchased refurbished or used cameras from these two top online camera dealers without issue.

 I was asked to recommend suitable lenses for photographing the Albuquerque Balloon Fiesta.
 In truth, your image stabilized (or vibration reduction) equipped 18-55mm standard kit lens will do the job for most photos quite nicely.
 You will have no problem “filling the frame” with the gigantic balloons that surround you, and the extra sharpness from the stabilization (vibration reduction) feature insures that you have sharp images with slower shutter speeds as the sun rises fully.
-A lightweight 70-200mm or so lens with stabilization or vibration reduction will be perfect for longer shots where you want to flatten perspective a bit.
+A lightweight 18-135mm or so lens with stabilization or vibration reduction will be perfect for isolating details and close-up shots.
 Ideally, you want to keep your eyes on the action rather than worry about changing lenses.
 Try to stay away from anything that will require a tripod.
 Carrying a tripod will simply slow you down and wear you out as you move around looking for great shots.